Baraa-Rayed/EC2-Instance-Operator-API/README.md

 ### **2. Create Lamba Function**

-- Now navigate to the AWS consolem in the search box search for lambda click on it.
+- Now navigate to the AWS console in the search box search for lambda click on it.
 - Clicks on 'Create a Function' button
 - Enter a function name, something like: **lambdasatrtandstopmachine**
 - For python version choose a version >=3.9
-- For exection role click on IAM console lin for navigate to IAM
+- For exection role click on IAM console link for navigate to IAM
      1. Create a Policy
        - Select JSON, copy the JSON format below, and paste it into the policy editor.
         ```bash